chittiman/DataScience_Projects/Movie Scripts Classification/README.md

 3)	Deleting unused variables at each step
 4)	Switching of gradient calculations.

-Failed ideas – Treating each encoding as an example, with script label as its label and fitting a neural network over it.
+Failed ideas – Treating each sequence encoding as an example, with script label as its label and fitting a neural network over it.
 Failed because of too much noise

 Other ideas worth exploring which I could not try :
 1)	Using more powerful models instead of just Logistic Regression